fleschutz/CWTS/README.md

 The Compiler Warnings Test Suite (CWTS)
 =======================================

 **Programmers love good compiler warnings to avoid bad code.
 But how good is your C++ compiler and your compiler settings about warnings?
-CWTS version 1.0 provides 31 test cases for C++.
+CWTS version 1.0 provides 31 test cases for C++ to check this.
 Each test case is handled by one source code file (see subfolder `Tests`), which should produce at least one warning or error.**

 Requirements
 ------------